matteopilz/OpenMS-website/content/en/about.md

 sidebar: false
 ---

-_Some information about the openms project and community_
+_Some information about the OpenMS project and community_

-openms is an open source project aiming to enable numerical computing with Python.
-It was created in 2005, building on the early work of the Numeric and Numarray libraries. openms will always be 100% open source software, free for all to use and released under the liberal terms of the [modified BSD license](https://github.com/openms/openms/blob/main/LICENSE.txt).
+OpenMS is an open-source software C++ library for LC-MS data management and analyses.
+It offers an infrastructure for rapid development of mass spectrometry related software.
+OpenMS is free software available under the three clause BSD license and runs under Windows, macOS, and Linux.
+OpenMS will always be 100% open source software, free for all to use and released under the liberal terms of the [modified BSD license](https://github.com/openms/openms/blob/main/License.txt).

-openms is developed in the open on GitHub, through the consensus of the openms and wider scientific Python community.
-For more information on our governance approach, please see our [Governance Document](https://www.openms.org/devdocs/dev/governance/index.html).

-## Steering Council

-The role of the openms Steering Council is to ensure, through working with and serving the broader openms community, the long-term well-being of the project, both technically and as a community.
-The openms Steering Council currently consists of the following members (in alphabetical order):

-- Sebastian Berg
-- Ralf Gommers
-- Charles Harris
-- Stephan Hoyer
-- Melissa Weber Mendonça
-- Inessa Pawson
-- Matti Picus
-- Stéfan van der Walt
-- Eric Wieser

-Emeritus:

-- Travis Oliphant (project founder, 2005-2012)
-- Alex Griffing (2015-2017)
-- Marten van Kerkwijk (2017-2019)
-- Allan Haldane (2015-2021)
-- Nathaniel Smith (2012-2021)
-- Julian Taylor (2013-2021)
-- Pauli Virtanen (2008-2021)
-- Jaime Fernández del Río (2014-2021)

-## Teams

-The openms project is growing! &#127881; We have teams for:

-- code
-- documentation
-- website
-- triage
-- survey
-- funding and grants

-See the [Team]({{< relref "/teams" >}}) page for individual team members.

-## NumFOCUS Subcommittee

-- Charles Harris
-- Ralf Gommers
-- Melissa Weber Mendonça
-- Sebastian Berg
-- External member: Thomas Caswell
+With pyOpenMS, OpenMS offers Python bindings to a large part of the OpenMS API to enable rapid algorithm development.
+OpenMS supports the Proteomics Standard Initiative (PSI) formats for MS data.
+The main contributors of OpenMS are currently the Eberhard-Karls-Universität in Tübingen, the Freie Universität Berlin, and the ETH Zürich.

 ## Sponsors